 The table above presents the composition of our assets under management based on the strategy or asset class in which they are invested.
 Presentation of the assets under management and performance for individual funds is shown for those funds that we consider material to understanding our business and results of operations for the periods presented.
 All of our funds are managed by the Och-Ziff Funds segment with the exception of our domestic real estate funds, which are managed by the real estate management business included in Other Operations.
-Beginning in the first quarter of 2013, we no longer present separate information for the OZ Global Special Investments Master Fund, as our strategic priorities have shifted to expanding our other products.

 The performance information reflected in this discussion and analysis is not indicative of the performance of our Class A Shares and is not necessarily indicative of the future results of any particular fund.
 An investment in our Class A Shares is not an investment in any of our funds.
-There can be no assurance that any of our master funds or our other existing and future funds will achieve similar results.
+There can be no assurance that any of our existing or future funds will achieve similar results.